 Colleges may offer diplomas and certificates to students registered in conjoint degree programs.
 Such diplomas and certificates may make use of courses that are approved for credit within conjoint degree programs (§9.
-Courses) but the diplomas and certificates are not themselves conjoint and are not awarded by the University of Toronto.
+Courses) but such diplomas and certificates are not themselves awarded conjointly and are not subject to the quality assurance of the University of Toronto.
 Approved courses that are elements of such certificates and diplomas count for credit within the student's conjoint degree.